Wolf-eye/GrowerMedia/README.md

 # GrowerMedia
-Grower Media Website, modern design, responsive design
+Grower Media Website with modern and responsive design.
+Work in progress...